Fear as a Teacher

-Having started a path of one-by-one working through and conquering my fears, I realize all the ways my life was unconsciously ruled by the things that I was afraid of.
+Having started a path of one-by-one working through and conquering my fears, I realized all the ways my life was unconsciously ruled by the things that I was afraid of.
 I made decisions not based on what I wanted, but by how I was programmed and by consensus of society.
 I was afraid to pursue an ‘unconventional’ path.
-I was afraid to be weird and different.
+I was afraid to be unique and different.
 I was afraid to be me and do what I actually desired.
 I was afraid to speak up for my values and ideals.
 I was afraid to take risks and make more decisions based on how I intuitively felt.
 I was afraid to do it my way.
-It was, and still is, in many ways a whole lot easier to go down a prescribed, accepted path.
-It doesn’t force you to go it alone, to get uncomfortable, to constantly be challenged, to face your insecurities and fears, to realize your independence and individuality, or to repeatedly be willing to die to be reborn.
-But the “easy path” is not really an easy one either.
-It asks you to spend a lot of energy pretending to be someone you’re not, to contort and fit yourself into places and situations that aren’t really suitable, to make everything work and be fine, to always be happy and content when you’re not, or to spend your energy working on things that aren’t truly and personally meaningful.

-Fears are half-processed experiences and emotions, combined with coping mechanisms and patterns.
-I learned that if I can allow myself the space to finish processing the experience and feel all of its emotions, I can better release its energetic power.
-Which then would allow me to look at it from a higher perspective in order to unpack its associated coping mechanisms and patterns.
 Many of my fears became avenues to new experiences and opportunities for personal growth.
 Had I not taken the space and time to focus on my fears, I would never have learned many hidden abilities and parts of myself that were dormant and yearning to be realized.
-What I learned is that facing fears gets easier the more I did it.
-Well maybe not necessarily easier, but the willingness to be open to making that first step felt a bit more natural and a little less paralyzing.
+There was real value in taking the time to excavate, process, examine, and release my fears, as many of them opened up doorways to new levels of personal growth and realized abilities.
+What I also learned was that facing my fears got easier the more I did it.
+Well maybe not necessarily easier, but the willingness to be open to making that first step to confront it felt a bit more natural and a little less paralyzing.
 Overcoming one giant fear became a catalyst for facing all of my other fears.
-And when I saw that it was possible and that I was ultimately okay, I gained strength and courage to continue onwards to live more boldly.
-Challenging fears is similar to exercising a muscle.
-Once you start, it gets easier with time and repetition.
+And when I saw that it was possible and that it was ultimately rewarding, I gained further strength and courage to continue onwards to live more boldly.
+Challenging my fears was like exercising a muscle.
+Once I started, it got easier with practice and repetition.

 Previous